When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 The ECG waveform shows asystole, but the patient is awake, alert, and has a palpable pulse.

 Action: This is an ECG cable or electrode problem, not a cardiac emergency.
 Check all electrode connections.
 The trunk cable may be disconnected, or a leadwire may have detached.
 Replace electrodes and ensure secure connections.
 See the ECG Leads Off Alarm guide for the full 6-step fix.
+(Always confirm the patient is genuinely stable before concluding the flatline is technical.)

 Scenario 5: Error Code "E-47" After Power-On — Call Biomed 🛑